szogyenyid/szogyenyid.github.io/_posts/2021-07-06-introduction-to-programming-1.md

 > Programming is about planning something, and coding is about implementing it.

-In other words, "programming" has a somehow abstract output, which is mostly done by your brain, and not your fingers.
+In other words, "programming" has a somehow abstract output - the logic of the program to be done - which is mostly done by your brain, and not your fingers.
+At larger companies there are positions where someone's work is mostly about programming, not _coding_.
+Of course, every _programmer_ must write code during their job, it's about the ratio.

+Coding is a different kind of activity, it needs a totally different approach, and a whole other mindset.
+It's not about planning the logical steps, you already have them.
+This step is for the manifestation, where something theoretical becomes practical.
+Someone who codes have to know a lot of things, like rules of the chosen language, general and company-exclusive coding conventions, version management, and hundreds of other complicated or not-so-complicated stuff.

 ## How to learn what?